Why this comparison matters

 - Pickleball Score Keeper (codeDependent): $5.99 one-time.
 Apple Watch first, swipe-to-score, spoken scores, HealthKit workout integration, pickleball-only.
 Last updated January 2025.

-- Tally: $3.99 one-time for scoring.
-Apple Watch first, tap-to-score, sport-aware rules for five racquet sports, Live Activities, optional $3.99/mo Pro for the on-device Coach's Report.
+- Tally: Free to download for scoring.
+Apple Watch & Wear OS (with iPhone and Android companion apps), tap-to-score, sport-aware rules for five racquet sports, Live Activities, optional Tally Pro (free for everyone through June 30, 2026, then $3.99/mo or $29.99/yr) for the on-device Coach's Report.

 Where Pickleball Score Keeper wins